Last Updated on 11 October 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-Established in 1895, the iMfolozi Game reserve, situated in the South African region of KwaZulu Natal (KZN) is the oldest national park in Africa.
+Established in 1895, the iMfolozi Game Reserve, situated in the South African region of KwaZulu Natal (KZN) is the oldest national park in Africa.
 It is the only public National Park in Kwa Zulu to host the Big Five and thanks to its efforts to date, the world’s largest population of white rhinos, despite poaching being a daily problem.

 Located 280 kilometers (170 mi) north of Durban, the park size is 960 km² (96,000 ha), about ten times the city of Paris.
-A hilly and wild expanse of land between the Black Umfolozi and the White Umfolozi rivers which has been the theatre of many fundamental events in the history of KwaZulu Natal, an important area in the struggle between the Voortrekkers (Boer settlers), British ivory traders (and later the Empire), and the Zulu Kingdom born under the famous Shaka.
+A hilly and wild expanse of land between the Black Umfolozi and the White Umfolozi rivers which have been the theatre of many fundamental events in the history of KwaZulu Natal, an important area in the struggle between the Voortrekkers (Boer settlers), British ivory traders (and later the Empire), and the Zulu Kingdom born under the famous Shaka.

 We recommend the reading of Natal and the Zulu Country by T.V.
-Bulpin if you’re interested in the history of this beautiful part if the world.
+Bulpin if you’re interested in the history of this beautiful part of the world.Â

 How to book a safari in Hluhluwe – Imfolozi

 Booking a safari around Hluhluwe-iMfolozi Game Reserve is very easy.
-If you want to book last minute while you’re already in St. Lucia, there’s a lot of tour operator providers who charge very similar prices and offer nearly identical packages.
+If you want to book last minute while you’re already in St. Lucia, there are a lot of tour operator providers who charge very similar prices and offer nearly identical packages.
 We booked through the Monzi Safaris Backpackers and Lodge, which was our accommodation of choice in St. Lucia.
 You can also book through several accommodations in the town of Hluhluwe, more about this later.

 Anyway, it’s often a good idea, especially during public holidays or weekends, to book in advance and be sure to get your spot.
 We recommend booking online through a reliable tour aggregator like Hotellook or Viator.
 If you’re in Durban you can always get a tour straight from there.